 - Shopping for groceries and adult beverages

-- Restaurants, meat and fish markets – includes web addresses and commentary about our favorite dishes at approximately 30 great restaurants
+- Restaurants, meat and fish markets – Includes address, phone number, web addresses and commentary about our favorite dishes at approximately 30 great restaurants